In This Section

 Regardless of how seemingly minor or serious a particular upcoming surgery may be, it's normal to be a little anxious.
 You can allay some of your fears and set yourself up for a successful outcome by doing your homework ahead of time and using these 7 strategies to prepare for surgery.

-If you have any questions or concerns about an upcoming procedure, please call our office at (708) 364-0441.
+Dr. Vasdekas sees patients from Orland Park, Joliet, Bolingbrook, Naperville, Oak Lawn, and more.
+If you have any questions or concerns about an upcoming procedure, please call our surgical office in Homer Glen at (708) 364-0441.
 A member of our friendly staff will be happy to assist you in every way possible.

 Find the Best